 Gearbest refer to the phone as the Cubot X19 4G Phablet. specs include 4GB RAM, 64GB ROM, 5.93” FHD+ screen, 16MP + 2MP dual cameras.
 The phone also comes complete with a SIM tool.

-The unit comes with Android 8.1 Oreo, MT6763T (Helio P23) Octa-core 2.5Ghz 64-bit chip, fingerprint sensor, face recognition and 4000maH battery.
-The Gearbest ad claims the Android will be upgraded to 9.0 soon.
-I’ll follow that up.
+The unit originally came with Android 8.1 Oreo, MT6763T (Helio P23) Octa-core 2.5Ghz 64-bit chip, fingerprint sensor, face recognition and 4000maH battery.
+The Gearbest ad claimed (as did Cubot) that the Android would be upgraded to 9.0 soon.
+On June 25, 2019 An OTA version was available and I immediately had it running on the X19 – all is well to date with this phone.

 The phone handles 2 nano-SIMs or 1 nano-sim and a micro-SD card.
 Bluetooth is version 4.2 and the unit also has GPS, A-GPS, Glonass and voice.
 No NFC.